-FAIMS may be the ideal point-of-care test for C. difficile in stool samples
+FAIMS may allow rapid and accurate detection of C. difficile in stool samples

 Clostridium difficile is a bacterium that can infect the bowel, causing diarrhea.
 It commonly affects the elderly and patients who have recently received antibiotics.
 In recent years, the infection has become increasingly prevalent, and more severe forms of the disease have emerged.
 More serious symptoms include severe pseudomembranous colitis and toxic megacolon.
 Large hospital outbreaks have required ward closures and extensive infection control measures.

 Lonestar is a portable FAIMS (field asymmetric ion mobility spectrometry) instrument that rapidly analyses the chemical composition of gaseous mixtures, e.g. the gases emitted by stool samples.
 The aim of this study was to test whether FAIMS can accurately distinguish C. difficile-positive stool samples from healthy ones.